science-nature/DAPPER/README.md

 **Pros:** DAPPER enables the numerical investigation of DA methods through a variety of typical test cases and statistics.
-It reproduces numerical benchmarks results reported in the literature, and facilitates comparative studies, thus promoting the reliability and relevance of the results.
+It (a) reproduces numerical benchmarks results reported in the literature, and (b) facilitates comparative studies, thus promoting the (a) reliability and (b) relevance of the results.
-DAPPER is open source, written in Python, and focuses on readability;
+DAPPER is (c) open source, written in Python, and (d) focuses on readability;
-this promotes the reproduction and dissemination of the underlying science, and makes it easy to adapt and extend.
+this promotes the (c) reproduction and (d) dissemination of the underlying science, and makes it easy to adapt and extend.
 In summary, it is well suited for teaching and fundamental DA research.